 - As soon as you click the command, your rows will randomize themselves.
 It is noticeable that not only column C, but all the columns have also been randomly changed along the rows.

-So these are the steps you can follow when you got a dataset with multiple columns and you want to randomize your rows in such a way that all the columns along a row randomize their values.
+So these are the steps you can follow when you have a dataset with multiple columns and you want to randomize your rows in such a way that all the columns along a row randomize their values.

-2. Randomizing Rows with Single Column
+2. Randomizing Rows with Single Column in Excel

 - The same jobs will be performed in cell C5.
 Enter the RAND function in cell C5 just like Method 1.

 - Now, drag and Autofill the formula ⇒ select the cell ⇒ go to the Home ⇒ then Editing group⇒ click Sort & Filter ⇒ select Sort Smallest to Largest.